blindij/python-ctools-demo/README.md

 The second example is an implementation of the Soundex algorithm.
 The implementation is taken from [Jeff Langr's](http://langrsoft.com/about/) book [Modern C++ Programming with Test-Driven Development](http://pragprog.com/book/lotdd/modern-c-programming-with-test-driven-development))
+We will use Pybind11 to make a module of the C++-source code.

 ## Lower-level learning goals

 - Show how distutils can be used to build a Python library
 - Show how CMake can be used to accomblish the same thing
+- Show how Pybind11 can be used

 ## Requirements